TheGrizzMD/nonsteamutil/README.md

 # nonsteamutil

-<p>This is a python Utility to add a standalone Linux game or application as a non-steam game to the Steam Deck (Linux SteamOS only)</p>
+This is a python utility to add a standalone game or application as a non-steam game to Steam within SteamOS for the Steam Deck (Does not work with Windows).

-<p>I wanted the functionality to add a standalone application as a non-steam game wihtout needing another application like Steam Rom Manger or BoilR.</p>
+I wanted the functionality to add a standalone application as a non-steam game without needing another application like Steam Rom Manger or BoilR.

-<p>This was created from scottrice's Ice and Pysteam projects, with help from CorporalQuesadilla's Steam-Shortcut-Manager as well.</p>
+Most of the code is from [scottrice](https://github.com/scottrice)'s [Pysteam](https://github.com/scottrice/pysteam) and [Ice](https://github.com/scottrice/Ice)   projects, with a small part from [CorporalQuesadilla](https://github.com/CorporalQuesadilla)'s [Steam-Shortcut-Manager](https://github.com/CorporalQuesadilla/Steam-Shortcut-Manager) as well to increment the AppID IIRC.

-<p>I had to update the code for Python 3, and the functionality has been reduced to just appending a game to shortcuts.vdf</p>
+I had to update the code for Python 3, and the functionality has been reduced to just appending a game to shortcuts.vdf due to my limited knowledge of Python.

-<p>This utility is currently hardcoded to look for the artwork in a folder named "Steam-Artwork" that is two directories above where the utility is located.</p>
+This utility is currently hardcoded to look for the Steam artwork in a folder named "Steam-Artwork" that is two directories above where the utility is located.

-<p>The filenames of the Steam-Artwork images can be changed in config.txt.</p>
+The filenames of the Steam-Artwork images can be changed in the config file.

-<p>The directory structure should look like this:</p>
+The directory structure should look like this:

     Application Directory
         /utils